danielcornock/danielcornock.co.uk/_posts/2020-06-06-bootstrap-typescript-3-testing.md

 npm i -D jest @types/jest ts-jest
 ```

-This will install `jest` itself, the `type` definitions for jest, and `ts-jest` which will allow us to test our typescript code on the fly without having to compile it to javascript.
+This will install `jest` itself, the `type` definitions for jest, and `ts-jest` which will allow us to test our typescript code on the fly without having to compile it to JavaScript first.

 ## Configuration